Mohan-366/dhruva-sip-base/README.md

 * For DynamicSG/ Static SG without any SGPolicy configured, default SGPolicy would be ```global```.
 * Make sure while configuring ```sipServerGroups```, ```networkName``` should be one of the ```sipListenPoints``` network name.
+* Make sure to check the README of the app you are deploying, so that proper env variables are passed specific to that App.